Flexible Families (Foster-to-Adopt) Caseworker

 - Work closely with the Senior Director of Programs to ensure family compliance

-- Recruit and retain foster to adopt families through information nights, fairs, faith-based, and other events, coordinate and conduct formal presentations that inform potential clients about Adoption Options experience and services
+- Recruit and retain foster to adopt families through information nights, fairs, faith-based, and other events, coordinate and conduct presentations that inform potential clients about AO experience and services

-- Assist in all education and training of foster families as required
+- Assist in all education and training of families as required

 - Work in partnership and maintain relationships with other agencies regarding children’s placement needs